-Students develop differently in social studies learning and teachers differentiate for each student's learning needs.
-While social studies may be integrated throughout inquiries during Grade One, the Units of Inquiry about a sense of time and place, celebrations and families have a particular social studies focus.
+Students develop differently while learning in social studies and teachers differentiate for each student's learning needs.
+While social studies may be integrated throughout inquiries during Grade Two, the Units of Inquiry about family histories and planning and organisation have particular social studies focus.
 Students learn how to use and analyse evidence from a variety of historical, geographical and societal sources and about their place in relation to place and time.

 In addition, during their inquiries throughout the curriculum students are encouraged to develop their observation, questioning and thinking skills, orientate themselves in place and time and understand roles and responsibilities in communities.
-They begin to obtain evidence from a variety of sources.
+They obtain evidence from a variety of sources and begin to consider the accuracy, validity and possible bias of sources.